akcochrane/TEfits/README.md

 Overview to Time-Evolving fits
 ------------------------------

 The **TEfits** package streamlines nonlinear regression, such as that encountered in analysis of learning.
 The **TEfits** package is intended to assist in the implementation and interpretation of nonlinear regression with a heavy emphasis on interpretability of parameters.
-Parameters fit by **TEfits** are meant to reflect human-interpretable representations of time-evolving processes.
+Parameters fit by **TEfits** are meant to reflect human-interpretable representations of time-evolving processes such as starting values, number of trials until 50% of change, or asymptotic values.
 Error functions, nonlinear ("change") functions linking parameters and time to predicted values, parameter and prediction boundaries, and goodness-of-fit indices are intended to be clear and adjustable.
 An equal emphasis is on ease of use: minimal arguments are necessary to begin using the primary function, `TEfit()`, and many common tasks are fully automated (e.g., optimization starting points, bootstrapping).

 ``` r
 dat <- data.frame(resp=log(1:30),trialNum=1:30)